 The process of PGD is used in place of prenatal diagnosis (PND).
 It is also referred to as Prenatal Diagnosis (PND).
 It is the next step carried out after Prenatal Screening (PNS) which is done after applying noninvasive techniques, such as ultrasonography and maternal serum screening.
 These non-invasive procedures specify whether the developing fetus is at risk of developing a congenital condition or not.

-A “savior sibling” is an adolescent who was born to off a cell transplant or an organ to a sibling who is suffering from a fatal disorder, for instance, genetic defect and blood disorder.
-The donor stem cells are extracted from a bone marrow or umbilical cord.
+A “savior sibling” is an adolescent who was born off a cell transplant or an organ to a sibling who is suffering from a fatal disorder, for instance, a genetic defect or blood disorder.
+The donor stem cells are extracted from the bone marrow or umbilical cord.
 Selective reproduction technology (SRT) is the process of producing one possible child which is quite different from the possible future child.

 During Chorionic villus sampling (CVS), either a thin needle is inserted into the wall of the abdomen, or a small tube is passed via the vagina and the cervix to extract a small sample of the Chorionic Villi (placental tissues).
 CVS is preferred over amniocentesis, as it is conducted at 11-13 weeks rather than 15-18 weeks of amniocentesis.
-Early testing allows women to terminate the pregnancy before the sensation of fetal movements that have been felt, as termination after this sensation is psychologically quite difficult and have religious concerns.
+Early testing allows women to terminate the pregnancy before the sensation of fetal movements that have been felt, as termination after this sensation is psychologically quite difficult and has religious concerns.
 Amniocentesis increases the risk of miscarriage (1-2% versus 1% loss rates).

 Get academic writing from Quality Paper Writing on “Pre-implantation Genetic Diagnosis ” at an affordable price.